-Sometimes, in legal cases the court will decide to adjourn the case before passing sentence.
-This may be because they wish for more time to consider the sentence or sometimes because new evidence has come to light throughout the duration of the court case.
+Courts will sometimes adjourn a criminal case before passing sentence on the defendant.
+This may be because they wish for more time to consider the sentence, so that reports on the defendant can be prepared or because new evidence has come to light during the case and further enquires are needed.

 What is considered when applying for bail after conviction when there is a delay in passing sentence?

-When the defendant applies for bail after their conviction due to a delay in passing sentence, the court must consider the following:
+When the defendant applies for bail after their conviction due to a delay in passing sentence, the court must consider:

 A defendant may apply for bail at the magistrates’ court when:

-They have been convicted summarily and the magistrates adjourn the proceedings in order to consider sentence.
+- they have been convicted summarily and the magistrates adjourn the proceedings to consider sentence.

 The defendant can make two applications for bail before the magistrates, after these a new application does not need to be heard unless the defendant has a new argument to put forward.